-CIA Official Behind Complaint Falsely Claimed State Dept. Official was on Trump-Ukraine Call
+‘Whistleblower’ Falsely Claimed State Dept. Official Was on Trump-Ukraine Call

 — Christina Ruffini (@EenaRuffini) September 26, 2019

-According to the complaint released Thursday, the officer claimed Brechbuhl listened into the call between the president and Zeleensky and that several State officials were later briefed on the details of the conversation.
+According to the complaint released Thursday, the officer claimed Ulrich Brechbuhl listened into the July 25th call between the president and Zelensky and that several State officials were later briefed on the details of their discussion.

+The nine-page complaint addresses President Trump’s call with Zelensky, in which the president discussed, separately, both U.S. military aid to Ukraine and allegations of potential wrongdoing by Hunter Biden, the son of former Vice President and 2020 White House hopeful Joe Biden.

+As Breitbart News reported earlier this year, Biden forced out former Ukrainian prosecutor Viktor Shokin as he was investigating an energy company called Burisma Holdings, which was paying Biden handsomely as a member of its board.
+The former vice president even boasted to the Council of Foreign Relations last year that he had threatened to withhold $1 billion in U.S. aid unless the prosecutor was fired.
+(He did not tell the audience about his son’s role.)
+Conservatives claim Biden obstructed justice to protect his son — who enriched himself using his father’s prestige.

 .